 Grant aid for veterans, which grew from $3.9 billion (in 2018 dollars) to $12.4 billion over the decade, increased from 15% of federal grant aid in 2008-09 to 30% in 2018-19.

 The Army Loan Repayment Program (LRP) is a great option for those in (or retired from) the military to pay off a chunk of a student loan.

-Each niche has their own requirements and benefits.
+Each niche has its own requirements and benefits.

 - Regular Army: Active Duty

 - Army National Guard: Active Duty Under Title 10 USC or Title 32 USC (Full-Time National Guard Duty)